JPSauSara/Big-Bend-Ranch/README.md

    * Add the revenue from each transaction to the `total_sales` column for the related department.
    * Make sure your app still updates the inventory listed in the `products` column.

-4. Create another Node app called `bamazonSupervisor.js`.
+4. Create another Node app called `bamazonSupervisor.js` that uses the configuration defined in `config.js` to connect to your `Bamazon` database.
 Running this application will list a set of menu options:

    * View Product Sales by Department
    * Create New Department